 Antibiotics are the most effective way to combat a pesky UTI.
 Your doctor will prescribe an antibiotic treatment based on where your infection is located and how far along it is.
-Pills will typically last for 3 to 10 days, or longer if the infection is in your upper tract.
+UTIs in men are generally treated for a longer period of time than in women, anywhere from 7 to 28 days.

 During treatment, the golden rule is to always finish your antibiotics (as prescribed by your doctor).
 Most men will start to feel better by day 3.
 But if you stop taking your pills, your body and the infection itself can become antibiotic-resistant, making it much harder to treat future infections.

-If left untreated, a bladder infection can spread to the kidneys and cause serious health problems, like kidney disease or even kidney failure.
-And if a UTI finds its way into the bloodstream, it can cause a life-threatening condition called sepsis.
+If left untreated, a bladder infection can spread to the kidneys or the prostate, which is very dangerous.
+From there, the bacteria can find its way into the bloodstream, and cause a life-threatening condition called sepsis.
 That’s why it’s vital to start treatment as soon as you can after noticing the symptoms of a UTI.

 How can you prevent UTIs in men?